Since 2012, we have been carrying out a significant upgrade of Bath’s transport network through the Bath Transportation Package.

-The projects are funded through a combination of Council and Department for Transport and represent £27 million of investment.
+The projects have been funded through a combination of Council and Department for Transport and represent £27 million of investment.

-The expansion follows a massive upgrade in October 2012 of the 8 strong Park & Ride fleet, operated on behalf of the Council by First, which included greener hybrid electric/ diesel vehicles, climate control, Wi-Fi, and leather seats, as well as a 7 day a week service.
+In October 2012, the Park & Ride fleet operated on behalf of the Council by First was also improved with greener hybrid electric/ diesel vehicles, climate control, Wi-Fi, and leather seats, as well as a 7 day a week service.

 Better bus routes

-To encourage more people to use public transport, we are improving nine main bus routes in Bath.
-Passengers will see improvements on the showcase routes including:
+To encourage more people to use public transport, we have been improving facilities on nine main bus routes in and around Bath.
+Passengers have seen:

-- Raised pavements to ease access on and off buses for older disabled people, and those with prams;
+- Raised pavements at 375 stops to ease access on and off buses for older disabled people, and those with prams;

 Improving traffic flows

-The first VMS are due to be operational in late summer 2013 and the full network of signs is anticipated to be up and working later in the year.
-The 8 outer Variable Messaging Signs are sized to ensure drivers can read the information easily whilst on the move.
-The inner VMS signs are being integrated with existing road signage where appropriate to rationalise and improve clarity of signage, reflecting the Government’s guidance to reduce ‘street clutter’.
+Outer Variable Messaging Signs on roads into Bath are sized to ensure drivers can read the information easily whilst on the move.
+The inner VMS signs have been integrated with existing road signage where appropriate to rationalise and improve clarity of signage, reflecting the Government’s guidance to reduce ‘street clutter’.